 At PMG, Dr. Q, who is a board-certified interventional radiologist, will treat your PCS with a minimally invasive procedure (OVE) with less risk, less pain, less recovery time, and lower cost than traditional surgery.

 Ovarian Vein Embolism is a same-day procedure.
-Dr. Q will gain access thru a large vein in the groin or neck, using a small catheter, which is a flexible tube like a strand of spaghetti.
+Dr. Q will gain access thru a large vein in the groin using a small catheter, which is a flexible tube like a strand of spaghetti.
 The catheter will be directed to the area of concern allowing Dr. Q to introduce embolic agents and/or devices, that seal off the vein and relieve the painful pressure.

 Pelvic Congestion Syndrome